-TriHealth Orthopedic & Sports Institute is consistently at the forefront of the latest advances in hand treatments.
+TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine are consistently at the forefront of the latest advances in hand treatments.
 Specializing in ligament sprains, tears and degenerative conditions like Gamekeeper’s thumb, we offer innovative surgical and nonsurgical treatments from a collaborative team of orthopedic experts.

 Gamekeeper’s thumb is a condition that occurs when the inner ligament at the base of the thumb (the ulnar collateral ligament) is injured due to overuse or trauma.
 When sudden injury is the cause, the condition is usually called Skier’s thumb.